WeblateOrg/weblate/docs/formats.rst

 as approved, anything else will be imported as waiting for review (which matches XLIFF specification).

+While saving, Weblate doesn't add those attributes unless necessary:

+* The ``state`` attribute is only added in case string is marked as needing edit.
+* The ``approved`` attribute is only added in case string has been reviewed.
+* In other cases the attributes are not added, but they are updated in case they are present.

 That means that when using XLIFF format, it is strongly recommended to enable Weblate review process, in order to see and change the approved state of strings.
 See :ref:`reviews`.